 Chaturanga is more than just a pushup.
 It’s an integral part of countless sequences across the many types of yoga.
 Since a proper chaturanga can benefit both your practice and your posture, it’s worth doing right.
-To understand common mistakes and proper form, we enlisted the help of Hannah Dawe of Love Yoga in Los Angeles and Anna Gold, L.Ac, DACM, certified yoga teacher and doctor of East Asian medicine.
+To understand common mistakes and proper chaturanga technique, we enlisted the help of Hannah Dawe of Love Yoga in Los Angeles and Anna Gold, L.Ac, DACM, certified yoga teacher and doctor of East Asian medicine.

 What is chaturanga?

 Chaturanga is a full-body pose that’s part of the vinyasa.
 You have to use your legs, core, upper body, and mental awareness to keep everything aligned.
 Chaturanga can be difficult for beginners and advanced yogis alike.